Toubibteam/ml-engine/README.md

 - json files: `CIM10.json`, `CCAM_V50.json`, `cim_synonyms.json`, `ccam_synonyms.json`

+As the `mongoimport` commands imports the data contained in the file without cleaning the collection before, the `--drop` option can come in handy to perform a clean before the importation.
+It has to be placed just after the `<collection>` parameter.

 You may need to add the `--jsonArray` option if the json has an array shape instead of a simple object.

-#### Clean Database
+#### Mongo Shell

-`mongoimport` imports the data contained in the file in the specified collection without cleaning it before.
-If a clean is first required, use the `mongo` command to run the mongo shell.
+To connect to the database use the `mongo` command to run the mongo shell.
 Once launched, proceed as follow:

 1. switch to the right database: `use <database>`

-2. clean the collection: `db.<collection>.drop()`
+2. query a collection: `db.<collection>.find()`

 3. leave the shell: `Ctrl + d`